quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 </dependency>
 ```

-**Warning:** This tutorial uses the RESTAssured library because it is well-known and
+**Warning:** This tutorial uses the `REST Assured` library because it is well-known and
 allows for very readable test definitions.
-Despite its widespread use, RESTAssured
+Despite its widespread use, `REST Assured`
 introduces the vulnerabilities [CVE-2016-6497](https://nvd.nist.gov/vuln/detail/CVE-2016-6497), [CVE-2016-5394](https://nvd.nist.gov/vuln/detail/CVE-2016-5394)
 and [CVE-2016-6798](https://nvd.nist.gov/vuln/detail/CVE-2016-6798) to your project.